ARA San Luis (S-32): Falklands War

 San Luis attacked again on the night of 10 May.
 The frigate Alacrity had made passage up Falkland Sound, sinking an Argentine merchant navy ship on the way.
 As Alacrity left the channel before dawn, sister ship Arrow was waiting to accompany her back to the Task Force.
 San Luis detected the two ships and fired two SST-4 torpedoes, one of which did not leave its tube; the other was apparently defeated by Arrow's anti-torpedo measures.
 It seems that the torpedo hit Arrow's towed decoy.
 In the subsequent counter-attack, San Luis survived a 25-hour chase, which included the use of depth-charges.
 There were several problems with torpedoes and torpedo systems; in particular it appears that the torpedoes were not prepared properly, and did not arm themselves after firing, so would not explode even if they did hit a target.
 It has been suggested that previous apparent misses could have been due to torpedoes which struck home but did not explode.
 After the Falklands War ended, German and Dutch engineers were sent to Argentina to discover what went wrong with their torpedoes.
 The problem was found to be that one of the Argentine Navy technicians who were in charge of periodic maintenance of the torpedoes had inadvertently reversed the polarity of power cables between the torpedoes and the submarine.
 This meant that when the torpedoes' gyros were spun up, they ran "backwards" and thus tumbled on launch, preventing the weapons from taking up their proper heading.

 The mere presence of San Luis was a severe nuisance to the Task Force.
 The threat posed by the Argentine submarine forced the Royal Navy to suspend the rescue efforts of two Sea King helicopters who ditched at sea on 12 May and 18 May 1982 respectively, while conducting anti-submarine operations.
 Both aircraft were eventually scuttled by naval gunfire.

 San Luis returned to Puerto Belgrano on 17 May for repairs to her weapons systems, and was not operational for the rest of the war.

+Post-war

+After a failed overhaul, San Luis was decommissioned in 1997.
+Its hull remains stored at Tandanor shipyard, in Buenos Aires.